raphlinus/raphlinus.github.io/_posts/2020-05-05-piet-gpu-progress.md

 The fourth compute kernel reads its per-tile command list and generates all the pixels in a 16x16 tile, writing them to the output image.
 This stage is effectively identical to the pixel shader in the RAVG paper, but with one small twist.
 Because it's a compute shader, each thread can read the input commands and generate a chunk of pixels (currently 8), amortizing the nontrivial cost of reading the tape over more pixels.
 Of course it would be possible to run this in a fragment shader if compute were not available.

 These kernels are relatively straightforward, but purely brute-force.
 A common theme is that all threads in a workgroup cooperate to read the input in parallel, then there is a "block shuffle" approach to distribute that work to the individual threads responsible for writing out work for smaller subregions.
-I described an approach based on 32x32 boolean matrix transpose in my [Taste of GPU Compute] talk, but in practice we find that using atomic operations (TODO: point to code, [current place](https://github.com/linebender/piet-gpu/blob/simpler_k2_tg/piet-gpu/shader/kernel2f.comp#L149-L151) is dev branch) to assign work is slightly faster.
+I described an approach based on 32x32 boolean matrix transpose in my [Taste of GPU Compute][A taste of GPU compute] talk, but in practice we find that using atomic operations is dev branch) to assign work is slightly faster.

 ### Layers